 YHWH gave the land the function to regularly make vegetation where agriculture can be grown.

-In modern scientific classification, it tends to confuse the kinds of different organisms and plants, but in the Bible, there is only one kind which produces another of it's kind, there is essentially no "new" kind.
+In modern scientific classification, it tends to confuse the kinds of different organisms and plants, but in the Bible, there is only one kind that produces another of it's kind, there is essentially no "new" kind.

 Genesis 1:14-18 "14 Then God said, “Let there be lights in the firmament of the heavens to divide the day from the night; and let them be for signs and seasons, and for days and years; 15 and let them be for lights in the firmament of the heavens to give light on the earth”; and it was so.
 16 Then God made two great lights: the greater light to rule the day, and the lesser light to rule the night.
 He made the stars also.
 17 God set them in the firmament of the heavens to give light on the earth, 18 and to rule over the day and over the night, and to divide the light from the darkness.
 And God saw that it was good."